w3cafe/typescript-express-sequelize-boilerplate/README.md

  **Payment:** Basic payment management system, which enables developer to integrate with various payment providers easily, and give a view to admin where he can manage payments.

+ ** Admin Panel: **
+   - Content Management System that allows user to CRUD on models.
+   - User Management

  ## Technical Features